 So You Want To Be A Professional Photographer

 Your neighbor picked up a new Nikon D5300 for Christmas, and a few months later has a blog and Facebook page and is running Business Portraits “Get the DVD for $100” promo.
-What’s up with that?
+How did they get started in professional photoghraphy?

 Every day we see this happen.
 As a professional photographer, it is very common to be asked “How can I do what you do?”
 Most of us are frequently asked how we got started.
 Many assume it’s a fun and easy business to own.
 More than a few inquiries are followed up with someone saying, “My friends tell me I have a great eye, how do I become a professional photographer? ”